alabhyajindal/today/README.md

 # today

-today is a tool to create daily notes.
+today is a simple and customizable tool for creating daily notes in your terminal, using your preferred text editor.

-- Create daily notes
-- Customizable
-- Bring your own editor

 ### Installation